Lotus 43

-The Lotus 43 was a Formula One racing car designed by Colin Chapman for the 1966 season.
+The Lotus 43 was a Formula One racing car designed by Colin Chapman and Maurice Philippe for the 1966 season.
 Hampered by its heavy and unreliable BRM engine, it won only one race, the 1966 United States Grand Prix.

 Concept

-The Lotus 43 was partially based on the Lotus 38 Indycar, due to Chapman's experience at Indy with larger engine capacity and tyre/suspension setup.
-The car was designed in this way in response to new regulations which came into force in 1966, which increased the engine capacity to 3 litres.
+The Lotus 43 was partially based on the Lotus 38 Indycar, designed by Len Terry, due to Lotus's experience at Indy with larger engine capacity and tyre/suspension setup.
+The car was designed in this way in response to new F1 regulations which came into force in 1966, which increased the engine capacity to 3 litres.
 Along with newer, wider tyres better able to handle the power of the larger engines, the need for a more robust design was obvious.

 Cosworth were developing a new engine for Lotus, the DFV, to be introduced for the 1967 Formula One season, and in the meantime Chapman made a deal for use of the BRM P75 H16 engine.
 The P75 on paper was technically advanced and powerful, and Chapman had hopes that it would power his cars to another successful season.

-The first sign of trouble was when the H16 engine arrived and it required four men to lift it from the truck.
+The first sign of trouble was when the H16 engine arrived at the Team Lotus factory in Hethel, Norfolk and it required four men to lift it from the truck.
 The engine proved to be overweight, unreliable and was unable to produce the promised power.

-Engine problems aside, the 43 chassis was an excellent design and elements of it were used in its 1967 successor, the far more successful Lotus 49, including the use of the engine as a stressed structural member which bore weight and to which the rear suspension was attached.
+Engine problems aside, the 43 chassis was considered an excellent design and elements of it were used in its 1967 successor, the far more successful Lotus 49, including the use of the engine as a stressed structural member which bore weight and to which the rear suspension was attached.